pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 ### Returns

-DeleteFileResult
+deleteFile() returns a DeleteFileResult.

 ## Publish file message

-Publishes a file message to a channel.
-Used by Send file after upload.
-Can be called manually if Send file upload succeeded but message publish failed.
+Publish the uploaded file message to a specified channel.
+Called internally by sendFile.
+Use directly to resend the file message (without re-upload) if sendFile fails after upload.

 ### Method(s)